 Educate your children about the legality and potential damage of underage gambling if you suspect they might be considering gambling.

 Limit the amount of time your children spend online.

 As part of our commitment to responsible gambling we provide several options to customers who would like to take a break from gambling.

-We offer a self-exclusion facility which can be implemented through your ‘Account’ - ‘Casino Ban’ function or by contacting customer support.
-With self-exclusion you are able to take a break from gambling for 6 months, 1 year, 3 years and 5 years.
+We offer a self-exclusion facility which can be implemented through your "Account" - "Casino Ban" function or by contacting customer support.
+With self-exclusion you are able to take a break from gambling for 1 month, 3 month, 6 months or 1 year.
 When self-exclusion is implemented you will not be able to place any bet in your account and all marketing e-mails will cease.